 In an update this week from the Federal Reserve Bank of Kansas City (“Farm Lending Pullback Continues“), Cortney Cowley and Ty Kreitman stated that, “Agricultural debt at commercial banks eased further at the end of 2020, and loan repayment problems moderated slightly.

-“General improvement in the agricultural economy likely drove the pullback in farm lending activity and strengthened credit conditions.
+“General improvement in the agricultural economy likely drove the pullback in farm lending activity and strengthened credit conditions helping you and any local to raise your credit score.
 Higher crop prices and an influx of government payments in 2020 also contributed stronger growth in deposits, which supported a sharp increase in liquidity at agricultural banks.”

 More narrowly, Cowley and Kreitman explained that, “Agricultural loan balances at commercial banks reached a five-year low in the fourth quarter and continued to shift toward farm real estate.

 “Although the accumulation of farm debt remained higher than the average of the past ten years, the total value of farm loan portfolios fell 5% from the previous year.
 Moreover, loans to purchase farmland accounted for 57% of total loan volumes, which was the highest allocation for real estate loans on record.”

 This week’s update noted that, “Alongside better farm financial conditions and lower debt levels, delinquency rates on agricultural loans declined from a year ago.
 From 2014 to 2019, delinquency rates on farm loans grew by about 0.2 percentage points per year in the fourth quarter, on average.